-POLICY: All Employees of Monarch Casino & Resort, Inc. (The "Company") and its subsidiary entities (including, but not limited to, Golden Road Motor Inn, Inc. d/b/a Atlantis Casino Resort) must abide by the highest standards of business ethics and avoid any actual or apparent conflict of interest as described in the Policy.
+POLICY: All Employees of Monarch Casino & Resort, Inc. (The “Company”) and its subsidiary entities (including, but not limited to, Golden Road Motor Inn, Inc. d/b/a Atlantis Casino Resort, and Monarch Black Hawk, Inc. dba Riviera Black Hawk Casino) must abide by the highest standards of business ethics and avoid any actual or apparent conflict of interest as described in the Policy.
 This Policy establishes minimum standards required of all Designated Employees, which are in addition to the requirements of other Company policies.
 The Company requires that upon commencement of employment, or election to the Board of Directors, each Designated Employee acknowledges that he or she has read and understands this Policy and has reported, or will report as they arise, all potential conflicts of interest as required by this Policy.
 Failure to comply with this Policy and the procedures established to implement it can result in disciplinary action, termination from employment, removal from the Board, and/or initiation of appropriate legal action, as the Company deems appropriate.

 SCOPE: All Designated Employees